-Requirements for the major include either 33 credit hours, plus demonstrated proficiency in a modern second language.
-The major requires 3 required introductory courses, 3 advanced courses in a specific geographic region, 3 advanced courses in specific a topic concentration, a research methods course, and a senior seminar in which students complete an original capstone research project.
+Requirements for the major include 36 credits in courses taken for the major, plus demonstrated proficiency in a modern second language.
+The major requires 3 required introductory courses, 3 advanced courses in each of two concentrations, 2 research methods courses, and a senior seminar in which students complete an original capstone research project.

 For a complete list of major requirements, please visit the online Course Catalog.

 For students who declared the major prior to the Fall 2015 semester, please review prior program requirements in the archived online Course Catalog or speak with an academic advisor.

 The International Relations major requires introductory courses in three fields to provide a solid interdisciplinary base on which to build a more specialized course of study.

 - PSC 124 International Relations or PSC 139 International Relations (Honors) (3 credits)

 - MAX 132 Global Community, or ANT 185 Global Encounters: Comparing World Views & Values Cross-Culturally

 To be eligible to declare the undergraduate major in International Relations, students must achieve a grade of ‘B’ or better in at least one of these required introductory courses, taken at Syracuse University.

 We require each major to take 9 upper level credits (3 courses) in each of two concentrations chosen from among the following: